saadeghi/daisyui/packages/docs/src/routes/(routes)/components/drawer/+page.md

 ---
-alert: This page is not up to date.
-Some of the examples might not work as expected.
 title: Drawer
 desc: Drawer is a grid layout that can show/hide a sidebar on the left or right side of the page.
 layout: components